 - Add another Update Data Table action for updating an existing record in the Employee data table.

-- Add two Page actions down each path where you can inform the user that the Employee data table has been updated.
+- Add separate Page actions down each path where you can inform the user that the Employee data table has been updated.

 Running the Workflow